JuliaGraphics/Luxor.jl/docs/src/basics.md

 # The basics

 The underlying drawing model is that you make shapes, or add points to paths, and these are filled and/or stroked, using the current *graphics state*, which specifies colors, line thicknesses, and opacity.
-You can modify the drawing space by transforming/rotating/scaling it, which affects subsequent graphics but not the ones you've already drawn.
+You can modify the current drawing environment by transforming/rotating/scaling it.
+This affects subsequent graphics but not the ones you've already drawn.

-A position is specified either by a `Point(x, y)` or by separate x and y coordinates.
+Specify points (positions) using `Point(x, y)`.
 The default origin is at the top left of the drawing area, but you can reposition it at any time.
 Many of the drawing functions have an *action* argument.
 This can be `:nothing`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`.
 The default is `:nothing`.

 The main defined types are `Point`, `Drawing`, and `Tiler`.  `Drawing` is how you create new drawings.
 You can divide up the drawing area into tiles, using `Tiler`, and define grids, using `GridRect` and `GridHex`.